-You must be crazy and frustrated if you can’t print your PDF files on Adobe.
-You even don’t see any error message; each time you click Print on Adobe, it just doesn’t print at all.
+It can be very frustrating if you can’t print your PDF files on Adobe.
+No error messages; each time you click Print on Adobe, it just doesn’t print at all.
 Don’t worry.
-This guide is helping you solve this problem step by step.
+This guide is going to help you solve this problem step by step.
 Read on to find out how.

-The problems of your printer, your PDF files, and your Adobe software all are able to cause you can’t print a PDF file.
-First things first, figure out the problem is due to your printer, your PDF file, or your Adobe software.
+The problems of your printer, your PDF files, and your Adobe software all can cause you can’t print a PDF file.
+First things first, figure out if the problem is due to your printer, your PDF file, or your Adobe software.

-If you can’t print this page either, probably there’re some issues with your printer, follow to troubleshoot the problems of your printer.
+- If you can’t print this page either, there are some issues with your printer, follow to troubleshoot problems of your printer.

 If you can print this page, go on to check:

-1st.
-Make sure your printer is set as the default printer:
+1. Make sure your printer is set as the default printer

 If it’s not set to default, right-click on your printer and click Set as default printer.

-2nd.
-Make sure your printer driver is up-to-date:
+2. Make sure your printer driver is up-to-date

 Alternatively, you can update your printer driver automatically with Driver Easy, if you’re not confident playing around with drivers manually.